 Ask a Top Bar owner about their beehive and you will hear a passionate and stirring defense of their hive of choice!

-We jest (slightly), but of the three primary beehives in use today, the Top Bar is the one that seems to engender the most excitement among its users.
-It is different in many ways and has a very strong following with beekeepers.
+We jest (slightly), but of the three primary beehives in use today, the Top Bar is the one that seems to engender the most passion among its users.
+It is a unique way of beekeeping in several ways and has a strong following with beekeepers.
 For a new beekeeper, the Top Bar is certainly worthy of consideration.

-An important note about this article.
-This article primarily describes the "what", namely the design and components of the Top Bar hive.
-The "how" and "why" of the Top Bar will be covered in separate articles.
+An important note about this lesson.
+This lesson primarily describes the "what", namely the design and components of the Top Bar hive.
+The "how" and "why" of the Top Bar will be covered in separate lessons.

 The Top Bar hive has an interesting history.
-Its concepts have been used for hundreds of years, but it is often positioned as a relatively new hive design.
+Its underlying principles have been used for hundreds of years, but it is often positioned as a relatively new hive design.
 Most consider its beginnings to come from the 1960's, in Africa.
-As we will see, its box design is very simple, which speaks to its popularity in developing countries.
+As we will see, the box design is very simple, which speaks to its popularity in developing countries where complex manufacturing plants are not always an option.
 Because it uses a single box, there is less of a requirement for precision engineering, since there is no need to accurately match the dimensions of other components.

 Unlike the Langstroth and Warre, the Top Bar is completely self-contained, with no option to add boxes or otherwise expand its volume.
 This obviously has some drawbacks, but also some positives.